NATS 1027 Forensic Science (WSTC)

 Legacy Code 700330

-Description This unit aims to give students a basic understanding of scientific methodology as it applies to the collection, analysis and interpretation of forensic evidence.
+Description This subject aims to give students a basic understanding of scientific methodology as it applies to the collection, analysis and interpretation of forensic evidence.
 Students are introduced to a range of crime scene investigation methods and analysis methods that are used with various types of forensic evidence.
 The concept of individualisation is introduced and the importance of this concept in forensic science is explained.
-Case studies are used to explain the concepts discussed in this unit.
+Case studies are used to explain the concepts discussed in this subject.
 The role of human factors is discussed, together with the importance of critically evaluating forensic evidence and the means by which it was obtained.

 Discipline Forensic Science

 Student Contribution Band HECS Band 2 10cp